Most Performance Problems are Systemic

 - Cash and profit stabilize

-This work is grounded in direct operating experience.
+This perspective is grounded in direct operating experience.

 Profit360 is led by Jay Peachey, an operator and advisor who previously owned and led a privately held manufacturing business.